ParallelGSReg/GlobalSearchRegression.jl/README.md

 ## Parallel

-You must run julia with -p option
+You should run julia with -p auto option

 ## Credits